tombill143/frontend/readme.md

 - Update the variable `prodApiUrl` to be the url for where the project mentioned above is running in production

 To run the project locally click the `Go live` button in the bottom right corner.
 This will open the project with Liver Server.
 The url should be http://127.0.0.1:5500/ (depending on the port)

+Alternatively, to run the project in notepad++, click run, Google Chrome and you will see the frontend.

 ## Deploying